-1. Test the rinse water from the basin of the AER for CFU of bacteria:
+1. Test the rinse water from an endoscope for CFU of bacteria:

-In a Medivators AER with a 0.2 micron bacteria-retentive filter and pre-filters, test the rinse water for CFU of bacteria per 100 ml of rinse water.
+In a Medivators AER system (DSD-91E, SSD-100, DSD-201, SSD-102) with a 0.2 micron bacteria-retentive filter and pre-filters, test the rinse water for CFU of bacteria per 100 ml of rinse water.
 Follow the instructions in the Medivators Service Manual to disable the lid interlock/sensor to allow access to the endoscope chamber without interrupting the reprocessing cycle.
-Wear sterile gloves to aseptically direct the flow of about 100 ml of rinse water from the tip of the sampling connector into a sterile container.
-(The sampling connector can be either a purpose made endoscope simulator, endoscope hookup or tubing set.
-Whichever connector is used, it must complete the disinfection process prior to sample collection to avoid contamination) Collect this rinse water sample toward the end of the final rinse cycle while the rinse water is flushing through the sampling connector.
+Wear sterile gloves to aseptically direct the flow of about 100 ml of rinse water from the distal tip of the endoscope into a sterile container.
+Collect this rinse water sample toward the end of the final rinse cycle while the rinse water is flushing through the endoscope channels.
 Test the rinse water immediately after collection, or refrigerate to test later, by filtering 100 ml through a 0.45 micron sterile membrane filter.
 Rinse the filter with 50 ml of sterile water.
-Use sterile flamed forceps to place the filter onto nutrient agar in a Petri plate.
-Incubate the Petri plate for 48 hrs and count the colonies of bacteria, if any.

-The action standard is equal to or greater than 10 CFU per 100 ml of water, i.e. equal to or greater than 10 colonies of bacteria on the Petri plate.
+Use sterile flamed forceps to place the filter onto nutrient agar in a petri plate.
+Incubate the petri plate for 48 hrs and count the colonies of bacteria, if any.
+The action standard is equal to or greater than 10 CFU per 100 ml of water, i.e. equal to or greater than 10 colonies of bacteria on the petri plate.
 Correctly installed and functioning filters can remove 99.999% of the bacteria from water.
 Thus the test may show zero bacteria per 100 ml.
 Ten or more CFU of bacteria per 100 ml indicates a problem.
-If there is a problem, then examine and maintain the AER system as follows, and re-test the system: The bacteria-retentive filter of the AER system may be torn or clogged: Change the filter.
+If there is a problem, then examine and maintain the AER system as follows, and re-test the system:

-Product Bulletin Number 50096-108 Rev. C

-Page 2 of 3

-- (a) The filter may not be correctly installed: Correctly install the filter. - (b) The filter housing may be contaminated: Sanitize the filter housing. - (c) A biofilm may have developed in rinse water lines after the filter: Disinfect the water lines within the AER. - (d) The potable water supply may contain more than 20,000 CFU per 100 ml: Consult with your building engineer or local health department to bring the quality of the water supply into compliance with standards. - (e) Test the disinfectant to determine that it is at or above the minimum recommended concentration.
-Does the high-level disinfectant need to be changed? - (f) Are the disinfectant/AER system label directions for exposure time and temperature being followed? - 2.
-Test the AER basin and lid surfaces for bacteria:
+- (a) The bacteria-retentive filter of the AER system may be torn or clogged: Change the filter. - (b) The filter may not be correctly installed: Correctly install the filter. - (c) The filter housing may be contaminated: Sanitize the filter housing. - (d) A biofilm may have developed in rinse water lines after the filter: Disinfect the water lines within the AER.

+- (e) The potable water supply may contain more than 20,000 CFU per 100 ml: Consult with your building engineer or local health department to bring the quality of the water supply into compliance with standards. - (f) Are all of the endoscope channels open to allow contact with the disinfectant? - (g) Test the disinfectant to determine that it is at or above the minimum recommended concentration.
+Does the high-level disinfectant need to be changed? - (h) Are the disinfectant/AER system label directions for exposure time and temperature being followed? - (i) Have the endoscopes been thoroughly cleaned according to protocol before placed into the AER?

+2. Test the AER basin and lid surfaces for bacteria:

 Use a sterile packaged swab moistened with sterile water or sterile saline solution to swab approximately a 10 X 10 cm (4 X 4 in) surface area of the AER basin or lid.
 Swab an area of the basin or lid that does not contact disinfectant during the AER cycle.
 Cut off the swab with sterile scissors into 100 ml of sterile water.
-Shake/agitate the swab for 30 seconds to dislodge bacteria.
+Shake/agitate the swab to dislodge bacteria.
 Assay the 100 ml of water as described above for CFU of bacteria.
 If there are 10 or more CFU per 100 ml, sanitize the surfaces with an approved chlorine sanitizer, and repeat the quality assurance test.
 Consider these results together with the rinse water results.
 If the rinse water is contaminated, then the basin and lid surfaces might also be contaminated.